Single-Node Bare-Metal Deployment

 Note

-- Operating systems or versions not listed here may work with KWDB but are not officially supported.
+- Operating systems or versions not listed here may run KWDB but are not officially supported.

 - For installation packages not listed on the download page, contact KWDB Technical Support.